Escalante Grand Staircase UT 4/23-27/2025

 First Aid & Repair

-Medications (Ibuprofen, Imodium, Benadryl); Alcohol pad; Triple antibiotic ointment packet; Pre-cut Leukotape strips on two-sided release paper; mini-scissors; extra bottle cap; safety pin; Tenacious Tape patches (small & large); DCF patch
+Medications (Ibuprofen, Imodium, Benadryl); Alcohol pad; Triple antibiotic ointment packet; Pre-cut Leukotape strips on two-sided release paper; mini-scissors; extra bottle cap; safety pin; Tenacious Tape patches (small & large); DCF patch.
+All contained in a small plastic zip bag.

 35